How do I meet people in Santiago?

 When we asked people living in Santiago about club and activities where newcomers can meet others, they responded...

 "Expats in Santiago often join clubs and activities such as language exchange groups, hiking clubs, and wine tasting groups.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," explained one expat living in Santiago, Chile.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," said a member in Santiago, Chile.

 Get Quote